Willmo3/NetLib/readme.md

 A TLA+ library for network communication!

+## SETUP:

+Run ./setup to set up the necessary symlinks for dependencies!

+This is necessary because TLA+ requires module imports be in the same directory and I'm tired of copying files back and forth.

 ## Introduction

 As TLA+ model decomposition tools such as CMU SoDA's Recomp-Verify (https://github.com/cmu-soda/recomp-verify) emerge,